mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 $$\Delta(f)_p = \max_{\vec x\in\mathbb{N}^{|\mathcal{X}|}}\lVert \nabla f(\vec x)\rVert_p$$

-# Trying to apply this weird definition
+# An explicit calculation in this framework

 This hints at there being some underlying "geometric" interpretation of noise sensitivity.